NVIDIA/cuda-samples/README.md

 #### DirectX

 DirectX is a collection of APIs designed to allow development of multimedia applications on Microsoft platforms.
 For Microsoft platforms, NVIDIA's CUDA Driver supports DirectX.
-Several CUDA Samples for Windows demonstrates CUDA-DirectX Interoperability, for building such samples one needs to install [Direct X SDK (June 2010 or newer)](http://www.microsoft.com/en-us/download/details.aspx?id=6812) , this is required to be installed on Windows 7, Windows 10 and Windows Server 2008, Other Windows OSes do not need to explicitly install the DirectX SDK.
+Several CUDA Samples for Windows demonstrates CUDA-DirectX Interoperability, for building such samples one needs to install Microsoft Visual Studio 2012 or higher which provides Microsoft Windows SDK for Windows 8.

 #### DirectX12